rkgofiitk/academic-issues.github.io/Topics/kotaSuicides.md

 from IIT.
 A successful architect can employ many engineers.
 A successful lawyer earns astronomical fee for a day's court appearance.
 Many corporate law firms employ very highly paid lawyers.
 However, it require at least 5-10 years to succeed in alternative vocations, whereas an engineer's success depends on the placement after graduation.
 But getting into an IIT is more challenging than a medical, or a law school.
+The point I am making is that there is no short-cut to success.
+It is just a question whether you do it sooner or later.

 I have to disagree with the fourth point in Prof. Ramgopal's article.
 The lack of resources for expansion is a myth created by the government of the day.
 It opened up the education sector to private players who needed proper planning.
 AICTE regulated